subutai-io/documentation/user/pages/02.working-with-subutai/08.blueprints/02.create-blueprints/docs.md

 For the benefit of blueprint authors and maintainers, Subutai provides workflows and tooling integrations to enable blueprint development using devops best practices and git for blueprint version control.

-### Applications for Everyone

-One click cloud application installation is critical.
-People from all walks of life should be able to launch an application in their own p2p cloud instantly.
-It should be as easy as installing an iPhone application from the Apple App Store.
-Bridging this gap between non-technical users and open source products is crucial for the success of open source in the cloud era.
-Subutai Blueprints make cloud applications easy to install and use for mass consumption.

 ### Application Provisioning